fuzzyzester/credit-risk-predictor/README.md

 # Credit Risk Predictor

 ## Introduction
-This project aims to develop a predictive model to determine the likelihood of an individual obtaining a loan.
+We aimed to develop a predictive model to determine the likelihood of an individual obtaining a loan.
 Additionally, a user-friendly application has been created to enable users to input their personal information and connect to the model, receiving immediate feedback regarding their loan approval probability.

 ## Project Scope